Will there ever be a Viagra for women? If so, would the FDA ever approve it? How many women would actually want to try it?

-These phrases make little logical sense in reality, since the two drugs have little in common.
-Viagra works on arousal, flibanserin works on desire.
+To call flibanserin “Pink Viagra” makes little sense in reality, since the two drugs have little in common.
+Viagra works on arousal, and flibanserin works on desire.
 Viagra works on the genitals.
 Flibanserin works on the mind.
-In addition, it’s likely that flibanserin will have a much more modest impact on female desire than Viagra has on male erections.
+And it’s likely that flibanserin, if it’s ever approved, will have a much more modest impact on female desire than Viagra has on male erections.

 So why the repeated references to flibanserin as “Viagra for women” and “Pink Viagra”?